OpenDrupal/archived-opendrupal-drupal-fundamentals/lesson-4/slides/30-views-advanced.md

 # Relationships
 - Views can combine data from different sources (SQL: join of tables).
 - Example: Content + author; Content + file; Content + content.
-- Note: Complex relations may lead to bad performing views.
+- **Note**: Complex relations may lead to bad performing views.
 Check the SQL query and/or use caching.

 --vv--